Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 Are there any differences between an ornamental plant and a utilitarian crop?

-There are some differences between these two types of plants.
+There are some differences between these two types of ornamental plants.
 For example, a utilitarian and crop plant will allow you to feed yourself, others, and any livestock you may have, so you are doing agriculture with those vegetable crops.

-On the other hand, even though ornamental plants can also be edible, thus they will serve a utility for you, they are usually in your garden as a way to attract pollinators, beautify your outdoor space, and you won’t require them to do much, except to simply exist.
+On the other hand, even though decorative plants can also be edible, thus they will serve a utility for you, they are usually in your garden as a way to attract pollinators, beautify your outdoor space, and you won’t require them to do much, except to simply exist.

 How to choose the best ornamental plant for my garden?